Aged Care Sector Committee

 The Aged Care Roadmap presents the Committee’s views on the short, medium and long term actions required to transform the current aged care system into a sustainable, consumer driven and market based system.

 The Roadmap was delivered to the Minister for Health and Aged Care in April 2016.
-The Government has shown support for the Roadmap and will use it as a guide for future reforms.
+The Government has shown support for the Roadmap and it was considered in the aged care Budget measures announced in May 2018.

 Aged Care Sector Statement of Principles